Skip to main content

 If you believe a tree requires maintenance outside of these planned works, report it.

-You can report tree maintenance via the online form.
+Report tree maintenance in Council parks and streets via the online form.

 What you need to provide

-• estimated dimensions of the tree, including its height and the width of its branches
+Provide information about the tree requiring maintenance, such as estimated dimensions of the tree (its height and the width of its branches).

 information outline1